RemyTek/osdf/docs/style.md

 This engine is extremely guilty of this mentality.

 This project, instead, is built assuming that the person reading has no memory of what the code does.
-You should respect that.
-Always.
+Please respect that.

 The engine has hundreds of thousands lines of code written without respecting this at all.
-Don't make this even worse than it already is.
+Don't make it even worse than it already is.
 Explain what everything in your code does.
 It takes two minutes to do it in place, and hundreds of hours to do it "later"
 _(read as: never actually do it because its a gigantic pain in the ass)_.